 What to Look forward to

 Fertility apps will continue to improve.
-Glow, our winner, was co-founded by PayPal co-founder Max Levchin, and the company has raised millions of dollars in funding—not a guarantee of its success, of course, but a good sign that the company will continue to roll out features and products.
+Glow was co-founded by PayPal co-founder Max Levchin, and the company has raised millions of dollars in funding.
+This is not a guarantee of its success, of course, but a good sign that the company will continue to roll out features and products.
 Glow has launched three other apps (for tracking reproductive health, pregnancy, and the baby once it’s born) and has added new features for men.
-(It takes two to get pregnant, after all.)
-And while all the apps are free for now, Glow plans to add premium paid features starting in March.
+It takes two to get pregnant, after all.

 Companies are also working on wearables and connected devices to accompany their fertility-tracking apps.
 My basic BBT thermometer cost under $10, but this spring, Kindara is rolling out “Wink,” a basal thermometer that syncs with the Kindara app and will retail for $129.
 (The pitch is that you save time by not entering BBT data manually into the app.)
 A host of other products that use sensors to track BBT are also hitting the market, but we don’t recommend shelling out a couple hundred dollars just yet; for now, that cheapo thermometer works just fine.